OfficialPixelBrush/beta-wiki/worlds/population.md

 {:toc}

 ## Lakes
-Water and Lava lakes share the same logic.
+Water and lava lakes share the same logic, the only differences between them are what blocks generate, and the fact lava lakes generate a stone border around their edge.

 ## Dungeon
 Generates a dungeon made of cobble and mossy cobble, alongside a spawner at the center and chests with loot in them.